DumplingIsNice/2020-energy-monitor-project-team02-mirror/Firmware/README.md

 - **common.c:** Functions that are common to all modules (i.e. debug printing etc.)
 - **uart.c:** Functions to do with communicating over the UART protocol.
 - **adc.c:** Functions to do with Analogue-to-Digital Conversion
+- **dsp.c:** Functions to do with Digital-Singal-Processing Conversion
 - **test.c:** Functions to test the various functions of the Firmware

 # TODO: